DominikSpiljak/Imagealgebra/README.md

    Anyways while training this model I noticed a huge mistake I've made.
 There is no regularization and my model was overfitting like crazy.
    So this model differs from the last 5 ones in a few ways:

    - I've added a Dropout(0.23) just after second Pooling.
-Also, after some reading on CNN's I switched activations of Conv layers to tanh which proved to be better.
+Also, after some reading on CNN's I switched activations of Conv layers from relu to tanh which proved to be better.
    - Also, I've weighted classes to fight imbalance and focus on samples with bad recall and precision.

    - Results are the following: